Automatic Transmission Fluid

 Debris in the Transmission Pan

 Transmission Service: Older transmissions require fluids that don't last as long as the newer designs.
-Some vehicles use a screen-type filter designed to catch the larger debris, leaving smaller particles circulating with the fluid.
+Some vehicles use a screen-type filter to catch the larger debris, leaving smaller particles circulating with the fluid.
 The good thing about a metal screen filter is that it can be cleaned and reused.
-The problem is the cloth screen does a better job of cleaning and picks up the smaller particles more efficiently.
-Ideally, transmission fluid should be flushed every two years or 24,000 miles.
+The problem is the cloth screen does a better job of cleaning and picking up the smaller particles more efficiently.
+Ideally, it should be flushed every two years or 24,000 miles.

 Pink and Milky Transmission Fluid

-If the transmission fluid appears pink and milky, check for water contamination.
+Check for water contamination if the transmission fluid appears pink and milky.
 The transmission cooler is located in the radiator.
-If there's a leak, transmission fluid, and coolant mix.
+If there's a leak, transmission fluid and coolant mix.
 This contamination results in pink milky transmission fluid.

 Transmission Fluid Temperature

 Transmission fluid's ability to withstand temperature depends on its design.
-Typically ATF is designed to operate at around 175° F. It breaks down quickly as it exceeds this temperature.
+Typically, ATF is designed to operate at around 175° F. It breaks down quickly as it exceeds this temperature.
 A 20° F increase in temperature decreases the fluid's life by half.
-Transmission fluid breakdown is the result of heat generated by the torque converter, debris caused by friction surfaces on the bands and clutch packs, and just normal wear.
+Transmission fluid breakdown results from heat generated by the torque converter, debris caused by friction surfaces on the bands and clutch packs, and normal wear.

 Transmission Fluid Level Check